Percud/AA_Comp/README.md

 - odseq
 - taxizedb
 ```
 Source script [Align_shade.R](https://github.com/Percud/AA_Comp/blob/master/Utilities/Align_shade.R).
-Choose the amino acid/amino acids to focus on and write it/them in `aa` .
-Choose the `og_id` of the orthogroup to align.
+Edit the script writing: the amino acid/amino acids to focus on in `aa`, the `og_id` of the orthogroup to align.
 Example:
 ```
 aa="CDEW"
 og_id="238395at7742"